-MGE is seeking to expand our community solar program, Shared Solar, with a second solar installation.
+MGE is expanding our community solar program, Shared Solar, with a second solar installation.
 Customers who subscribe to Shared Solar receive up to half of their annual electric use through the program, which offers customers locally generated solar energy.
 Previously, the program was open only to residential customers.

-"Shared Solar is a great option for business owners who want to fuel their business with clean energy but cannot or choose not to install solar themselves,” said Cheri Salmon, MGE market development manager.
+"Shared Solar is a great option for business owners who want to fuel their business with clean energy but cannot or choose not to install solar themselves,” said Cheri Salmon, MGE manager of new products and services.

 MGE's Shared Solar program launched in early 2017.
 The City of Middleton and MGE partnered to place a 500-kilowatt array on the roof of the City's Municipal Operations Center, or MOC.
 The program sold out quickly.
 An expansion of the program with a second, large-scale solar installation will allow more customers to participate and advance shared energy goals for our community.